atlassian/conartist/README.md

 const { createFormat } = require('conartist');

 const myFormat = createFormat(class {
+  // This is optional and is merged with any options
+  // passed to the format as the second argument:
+  //
+  // myFormat(configFunction, optionsObject)
   get defaultOptions() {
     return { someValue: true };
   }

+  // This is optional, too.
   input(file) {

   }

+  // You're always going to be specifying this
-  output(file, merge) {
+  // because it is the core of the formatter. output(file, merge) {
+    // Options are available as this.options.
     if (this.options.someValue) {

     }